The Top 5 Habits That Jeopardize Oral and Dental Health

 For further information or Booking..

-If you think that brushing your teeth vigorously will make them cleaner, we urge you to stop immediately!
-Brushing your teeth too hard or using toothbrushes that are too hard will damage the enamel, causing tooth sensitivity and gum irritation.
-It can also expose the dentin, leading to worn-out and damaged teeth.
+If you believe that brushing your teeth aggressively will make them cleaner, it is time to stop.
+Brushing too hard or using a toothbrush with overly stiff bristles can damage tooth enamel, leading to tooth sensitivity and gum irritation.
+Over time, this may expose the dentin and result in worn or damaged teeth.

-Frequently biting or chewing on ice can cause teeth to crack, posing a risk to the nerve system in the tooth roots.
-Additionally, it damages the tooth enamel and increases the chances of tooth sensitivity.
+Frequently biting or chewing ice can cause cracks or fractures in the teeth, potentially affecting the dental nerves.
+It can also damage tooth enamel and increase the risk of tooth sensitivity.

-Whenever the body does not receive sufficient water, it can lead to dehydration, resulting in reduced saliva production and a dry mouth.
-Dry mouth increases the chances of tooth decay.
-Therefore, it is essential to drink at least 8 glasses of water a day.
+When the body does not receive enough water, dehydration can occur, leading to reduced saliva production and dry mouth.
+A dry mouth increases the risk of tooth decay and gum disease.
+Therefore, it is important to drink at least 8 glasses of water per day to support oral health.

 For further information or Booking..

-Because dental health is crucial, it is important to brush your teeth properly, use dental floss regularly, and visit the dentist regularly!
+Because dental health is essential, it is important to brush your teeth properly, floss regularly, and visit the dentist for routine check-ups.

 Consultation